arungudelli/angularjswiki/content/en/angular/understanding-angulars-ngif-else-then-with-examples/index.md

 But we cannot write if else blocks using flower brackets in HTML.
 Because our HTML file should only contain markup elements.

-The ideal soultion will be, we should replace `if else` condition blocks with some html markup element something similar like below.
+The ideal solution will be, we should replace `if else` condition blocks with some html markup element something similar like below.

 ```
 <IfBlock value="display">